 The set of recommendations proposed are addressed to policymakers, at both the European and national levels, and to relevant national policymakers, research funding organisations (RFOs), research performing organisations (RPOs), and higher education institutions (HEIs).
-At the same time, these recommendations aim to seize this as an opportunity for greater policy coordination across the ERA, while also necessarily safeguarding the specific national contexts and policy ownership.
+At the same time, these recommendations aim to seize this opportunity for greater policy coordination across the ERA, while also necessarily safeguarding the specific national contexts and policy ownership.
 Structural changes in research careers have to interact with the specifics of national legal frameworks and systemic constraints (including at the level of institutions, such as RFOs and RPOs).
 Tangible improvements in the research profession, and specifically inclusiveness issues, are very much in national hands.

-The path to building gender+ inclusive research careers is complex and requires a shift in the focus of policies towards multiple equality dimensions and intersectional discrimination.
+The path to building gender+ inclusive research careers is complex and requires a shift in the focus of policies towards the elimination of multiple and intersecting grounds of discrimination.
 R&I and HE systems must safeguard and support gender equality, diversity, and inclusiveness.
 In fact, the concept of 'inclusive research careers' used in this policy brief specifically means 'gender+ inclusive research careers'.
-This understanding of inclusiveness is rooted in a concern about gender; it integrates other inequality dimensions and an intersectional approach while keeping gender at its core.
-In order to positively transform the reality of the R&I and HE systems this advance in terminology and knowledge (gender+) must therefore further impact the political sphere (which is the goal of this document).
+This understanding of inclusiveness is rooted in a concern about gender inequality; it integrates grounds of discrimination and an intersectional approach while keeping gender at its core.
+With this document and its recommendations, we aspire to positively transform the reality of the R&I and HE systems, by proposing an advance in terminology and knowledge (gender+) to further impact the political sphere.

-These recommendations seek to address the barriers that arise along a research career, which is taken as a continuum, from junior to senior stages.
+These recommendations seek to address the barriers that arise along a research career, which is taken as a continuum over the life course.
 Valuing the diversity of researchers' profiles, roles, and research activities and outcomes, in recruitment and assessment, is a factor for greater gender balance and inclusion.
-Significantly impacting this diversity, ResearchComp,2 a EC tool, was created to specifically support the development of researchers' transversal skills and foster intersectional careers (across all the relevant sectors of society, including academia, industry, public administration, and the non-profit sector).
+Significantly impacting this diversity, Research-Comp, a EC tool, was created to specifically support the development of researchers' transversal skills and foster inter-sectoral careers.

-The present recommendations derive from the gaps and main conclusions identified in the analysis of the benchmarking report on Inclusive Research Careers, which was developed under the GENDERACTIONplus project funded by the Horizon Europe that is dedicated to advancing inclusive gender equality in the European Research Area.
+The present recommendations derive from the gaps and main conclusions identified in the analysis of the benchmarking report on Inclusive Research Careers, which was developed under the GENDERACTIONplus Project funded by the Horizon Europe that is dedicated to advancing inclusive gender equality in the European Research Area.
 This report was discussed within the GENDERACTIONplus team and the two Communities of Practice (CoPs) of National Authorities and RFOs.
 These recommendations were discussed with an external group of experts beyond the internal discussion within the Consortium.